qrioniclabs/homeassistant-mysql_command/README.md

 ## Installation

 ### Using [HACS](https://hacs.xyz/) (recommended)

-This integration can be installed using HACS.
+This component can be installed using HACS.
+Please follow directions [here](https://hacs.xyz/docs/faq/custom_repositories/) and use [https://github.com/qrioniclabs/home-assistant-mysql-command](https://github.com/qrioniclabs/home-assistant-mysql-command) as the repository URL.
-To do it search for `Xiaomi Cloud Map Extractor` in *Integrations* section.

 ### Manual
 - Copy directory `custom_components/mysql_command` to your `<config dir>/custom_components` directory.